Nevilkumar/DNA-Project/README.md

 The python implementation of all the codecs can be found in the **codes** subfolder of the **codec** folder.

+### Website Link

+The working webpage can be found at the following link [http://nevil.pythonanywhere.com/](http://nevil.pythonanywhere.com/)

 <img src='https://github.com/Nevilkumar/DNA-Project/blob/main/Readme_Images/home.png' />
 &nbsp;